bprager/slurm-cluster/docs/architecture.md

 # Experimental Slurm Cluster Architecture

+> 📁 This document is located in the `docs/` subdirectory as part of the overall project structure.

 ## 1. Overview

-This document describes the architecture for an experimental Slurm-based compute cluster using a heterogeneous mix of hardware: a powerful Ubuntu host, a MacBook, and two QNAP NAS devices.
+This document describes the architecture for an experimental Slurm-based compute cluster using a heterogeneous mix of hardware: a powerful Ubuntu host, a MacBook, and two QNAP NAS devices (one modern, one legacy).
 The cluster is containerized using Docker where possible, and integrates with Grafana for monitoring.

 ## 2. Objectives

 * Centralized Slurm controller on Ubuntu
-* Dockerized Slurm workers on MacBook and QNAP
+* Dockerized Slurm workers on MacBook and modern QNAP
+* Real or simulated `slurmd` on legacy QNAP
 * GPU support on Ubuntu worker
 * Unified monitoring with Grafana and Prometheus